stackanetes/stackanetes/README.md

 ## Limitations

 Some features haven't been implemented yet in Stackanetes:
-- MariaDB, Memcached, RabbitMQ are not deployed in a highly-available manner,
+- MariaDB, Memcached, RabbitMQ, Elasticsearch are not deployed in a highly-available manner,
 - Some OpenStack features are missing (see components list above),
 - Compute services can't be ran using the rkt container runtime,
 - SSL/TLS is not terminated.